konklone/email/godaddy/README.md

-## Add MX Forwarding Records to your Godaddy.com Hostname
+## Add MX Forwarding Records to your GoDaddy.com Hostname

-Instructions for adding MX forwarding records to your godaddy.com hostname.
+Instructions for adding MX forwarding records to your GoDaddy.com hostname.

 Originally written by [@bchartoff](/bchartoff), as an accompaniment for [@konklone](/konklone)'s guide to [Taking Control of your Email Address](https://konklone.com/post/take-control-of-your-email-address).

-1. Go to the godaddy account manager page at <http://mya.godaddy.com>, and log in to your account.
+1. Go to the GoDaddy account manager page at <http://mya.godaddy.com>, and log in to your account.

 2. To the right of 'Domains', click 'Launch'.